 The Gold Hill property is located near Fort Steele, British Columbia and was purchased on March 9, 2015 along with the D-1 McBride property which is located near Dease Lake, British Columbia.
 Consideration paid consisted of 3,900,000 shares issued to the vendor and 390,000 shares issued as an arms-length finders fee with a fair value of \$0.09 per share.
-The Company completed a preliminary exploration program on the Gold Hill property in the second quarter 2015 designed to target further exploration targets.
+The Company completed a preliminary geological analysis and planning to complete a small exploration program on the newly acquired Gold Hill property.
+The small program was designed to target areas for further exploration.